 The major impact on aircraft operations from a heavy fog is aircraft arriving in the morning (typically before 9am), and the flow-on effect on departing flights using these same aircraft.

-Of course, airline schedules are subject to change.
-Always contact your airline directly for the latest information on schedules and fog-related impacts.
+Of course, airline schedules are subject to change and flights may be cancelled when fog is forecast.
+If this occurs, your airline will notify you and for the latest information on schedules and fog-related impacts always contact your airline directly.

 Q: If Canberra Airport is fogged in, what should I do about my flight?

 A: In the first instance, you must always contact your airline for information on flight arrivals and departures.